Call of Duty: Black Ops 7

 Call of Duty: Black Ops 7 is a 2025 first-person shooter video game co-developed by Treyarch and Raven Software and published by Activision.
-It is the twenty-second installment of the Call of Duty series and is the eighth main entry in the Black Ops sub-series, following Call of Duty: Black Ops 6 (2024).
-Set in 2035, Black Ops 7s story—playable in single-player or co-op—follows a JSOC unit led by David Mason as they investigate the apparent return of deceased terrorist Raul Menendez.
+It is the twenty-second main installment of the Call of Duty series and is the eighth entry in the Black Ops sub-series, following Call of Duty: Black Ops 6 (2024).
+Set in 2035, Black Ops 7s story—playable in co-op or single-player—follows a JSOC unit led by David Mason as they investigate the apparent return of deceased terrorist Raul Menendez.
 As with previous Call of Duty titles, the game also includes a multiplayer component and the cooperative round-based Zombies mode.

-Development on Black Ops 7 took place concurrently with the production of Black Ops 6, with both titles being green-lit at the same time.
+Development on Black Ops 7 took place concurrently with the production of Black Ops 6, with both games being green-lit at the same time.
 Marketing for the title began in June 2025 with the release of a cinematic trailer during the 2025 Xbox Games Showcase event; a full reveal debuted on August 19, at Gamescom.
-Black Ops 7 was released on November 14, 2025, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Critics praised the multiplayer and Zombies modes, but were mixed on the co-op campaign.
+Black Ops 7 was released on November 14, 2025, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It received mixed reviews from critics and a negative response from players, with the game being the subject of review bombing on Metacritic.
+The title ranked as the fifth best-selling game in the United States for 2025, the lowest end-of-year ranking for a Call of Duty release since 2008.